U0137

 1. 1

-Record all DTCs and note whether other U-codes are present indicating a broader bus fault.
+Record all DTCs and freeze-frame data, noting whether other U-codes indicate a broader bus fault.

 2. 2

-Physically inspect the running board module and its harness for signs of moisture, corrosion, or mechanical damage.
+Inspect the trailer brake control module and its harness for moisture, corrosion, or mechanical damage.

 3. 3

-Verify ignition-switched supply voltage and ground continuity at the RBCM connector.
+Verify ignition-switched supply voltage and ground continuity at the TBCM connector.

 4. 4

-Check the relevant fuse(s) in the body fuse box for the running board circuit.
+Check the relevant fuse(s) for the trailer brake circuit in the fuse box.

 5. 5

-Measure CAN bus differential voltage at the RBCM connector with a multimeter to check for bus activity.
+Measure CAN bus differential voltage or termination resistance at the TBCM connector to check bus integrity.

 6. 6